 This book by SPAAMFAA Archives member Anthony G. Buono explores the rich history of the many fire apparatus makers who once called New York State home during the 18th, 19th and 20th Centuries.

 Only 1,000 copies of the book Made in New York will be printed, order your signed and numbered copy today.
-Books are avaliable for $50 + $5 shipping.
+Books are avaliable for $50 + $5 shipping (Note: We ship to the US and Canada only.
+All other foreign orders will be voided).
 All proceeds will be used for the ongoing preservation and digitization of materials in the SPAAMFAA Archives.